AIconic5001/Kalliope/README.md

 3. Du Nguyen
 - Developed and refined visualization features for references and recommendations.
 - Developed the script to effectively extract the references section of a document
-- Used Svelte and Chart.js to create interactive visualizations of related papers and citations.
+- Used visualizations tool such as Svelte and D3.js to create interactive visualizations of related papers and citations.
 - Collaborated with other team members to ensure integration of visual components with backend data.
 4. Nhat Phan
 - Worked on data engineering tasks, including data preprocessing and transformation pipelines.
 - Designed and set up databases to store user data, research papers, and reference mappings.
 - Implemented APIs to interact with the database and handle user collaboration requests.
-- Developed a script to effectively collect data and perform automate requests.
+- Developed a script to collect data and perform automate requests to server.